PostHog/posthog.com/contents/founders/first-1000-users.md

 #### 4. Make it easy to deploy

-We created a one-click Heroku deploy for this.
-We knew this wouldn’t scale, but it was the fastest way to get started.
-We also built event autocapture into our SDKs, so users didn’t have to manually instrument events to get started.
+We also built event autocapture into our SDKs, so users didn’t have to manually instrument events to get started – something we found annoying when we used competing product.

 #### 5. Not to monetize at launch